ocean-onion/BDCraft-maybe/docs/installation.md

 # Installation Guide

+This guide will walk you through the process of installing BDCraft on your Minecraft server.

 ## Requirements

-- Minecraft server running Paper 1.21
 - Java 17 or higher
+- Minecraft Paper server 1.21.x
-- At least 2GB of RAM dedicated to the server
+- At least 1GB of RAM dedicated to the server
-- Recommended: SSD storage for improved performance
+- No other economy or teleport plugins installed

 ## Installation Steps

-1. Download the latest version of the BDCraft plugin JAR file from the releases page.

-2. Place the JAR file in your server's `plugins` directory.

-3. Restart your server or use a plugin manager to load the plugin.

-4. On first run, BDCraft will create its configuration files in the `plugins/BDCraft` directory.

-5. The plugin will automatically disable any detected conflicting plugins to ensure proper functionality.

-6. Customize the configuration files as needed (see the [Configuration](configuration.md) guide).

-7. Restart your server again to apply any configuration changes.

-## Post-Installation

-After installing BDCraft, you should:

-1. Set up administrator permissions using your server's permission system.
-Admins should have the `bdcraft.admin` permission.

-2. Review the default configuration files and adjust them to suit your server's needs.

-3. Familiarize yourself with the available commands (see the [Commands](commands.md) guide).

-4. Test the different modules to ensure they're working as expected.

-## Upgrading from Previous Versions

-When upgrading from a previous version of BDCraft:

-1. Back up your current configuration files and any player data.

-2. Replace the old JAR file with the new one.

-3. Restart your server.

-4. Check the changelog for any configuration changes that might be needed.

-## Plugin Conflicts

-BDCraft is designed to replace several common plugins and will automatically attempt to disable conflicting plugins.
-If a plugin cannot be automatically disabled, you will see warnings in the console.

-Common plugins that should be removed before installing BDCraft:

-- Economy plugins (Vault, EssentialsX Economy, etc.)
-- Shop plugins (ChestShop, ShopKeepers, etc.)
-- Teleportation plugins (EssentialsX, HyperDrive, etc.)
-- Home plugins (EssentialsX, HomeSpawnPlus, etc.)
-- Chat formatting plugins (EssentialsX Chat, ChatManager, etc.)

-## Troubleshooting

-If you encounter issues during installation:

-1. Check the server logs for any error messages.

-2. Ensure you're using a compatible version of Paper (1.21+).

-3. Verify that no conflicting plugins are still active.

-4. See the [Troubleshooting](troubleshooting.md) guide for more information.
+1. **Download the Plugin**
+   - Download the latest version of BDCraft from the official site
+   - Make sure you download the correct version for your Minecraft server version

+2. **Place the Plugin File**
+   - Locate your server's `plugins` folder
+   - Copy the `BDCraft.jar` file into the `plugins` folder

+3. **Start or Restart Your Server**
+   - Start your server if it's not running
+   - If your server is already running, use the `/stop` command to shut it down, then start it again

+4. **Verify Installation**
+   - Check the server console for messages from BDCraft
+   - You should see a message indicating that BDCraft has successfully loaded
+   - If you see any error messages, check the Troubleshooting section for help

+5. **Initial Configuration**
+   - BDCraft will generate default configuration files in a new folder called `plugins/BDCraft`
+   - Stop the server using the `/stop` command
+   - Edit the configuration files as needed (see the [Configuration Guide](configuration.md))
+   - Start the server again

+## First-Time Setup

+After installing BDCraft, follow these steps to set up the plugin for the first time:

+1. **Assign Permissions**
+   - Give yourself admin permissions by adding yourself to the ops.json file or using the built-in BDCraft permission system
+   - The main admin permission is `bdcraft.admin`

+2. **Initialize Economy**
+   - Use the command `/bdadmin economy init` to initialize the economy system
+   - This will set up the default currency and economy settings

+3. **Create Spawn Market**
+   - Use the command `/bdadmin market create spawn` to create a default market at your server's spawn
+   - This market will serve as a central trading hub for players

+4. **Test Basic Functionality**
+   - Try using basic commands like `/bdmarket list` and `/bdauction`
+   - Verify that the commands work and the plugin is functioning correctly

+## Updating the Plugin

+To update BDCraft to a newer version:

+1. Stop your server using the `/stop` command
+2. Back up your `plugins/BDCraft` folder
+3. Replace the old `BDCraft.jar` with the new version
+4. Start your server
+5. Check the console for any migration or update messages

+## Common Installation Issues

+### Plugin Conflicts

+BDCraft is designed to be self-contained and will block competing plugins to prevent conflicts.
+If you see error messages about plugin conflicts, you'll need to remove the conflicting plugins.

+Common conflicting plugins include:
+- Other economy plugins (Vault-based plugins, CMI Economy, etc.)
+- Other teleportation plugins (EssentialsX, CMI, etc.)
+- Other chat formatting plugins (EssentialsX Chat, ChatControl, etc.)

+### Performance Considerations

+BDCraft is designed to be efficient, but it does require some server resources.
+If you experience performance issues:

+1. Make sure your server meets the minimum requirements
+2. Consider increasing the memory allocation for your server
+3. Disable any modules you don't need in the configuration

+### Database Issues

+By default, BDCraft stores data in flat files.
+If you choose to use MySQL:

+1. Make sure your MySQL server is running and accessible
+2. Check that the database credentials in the configuration are correct
+3. Verify that the specified database exists and is accessible by the user

 ## Next Steps

-After installation, see the [Configuration](configuration.md) guide to customize BDCraft for your server.
+After successfully installing BDCraft, check out the [Configuration Guide](configuration.md) to learn how to customize the plugin to your needs.